javanster/VRP-Genetic-Algorithm/README.md

-## Finding a good solution to a Home-Care Vehicle Routing Problem using a Genetic Algorithm
+## Using Genetic Algorithms for finding near optimal solutions to a Home-Care Vehicle Routing Problem

 IT3708 NTNU - Spring 2024 - Jarl Sterkenburg